rom1mouret/inplastic/README.md

 ## Starting small

-The system will learn to distinguish fruits from [Fruit-360 dataset](https://www.kaggle.com/moltean/fruits).
+The system will learn to distinguish types of fruit from the [Fruit-360 dataset](https://www.kaggle.com/moltean/fruits).
 It consists of 120 classes of fruits and vegetables.
 Each fruit/vegetable is photographed from over 100 angles.

 The world model is built by training a CNN in a [siamese](https://en.wikipedia.org/wiki/Siamese_neural_network) fashion.
 It takes an image as input and generates a 90-dimensional vector as output.